-- 2. Garage door springs are a vital component to a well-functioning garage door opener system.
+Garage door springs are a vital component to a well-functioning garage door opener system.
 Broken garage door springs are one of the most common problems with malfunctioning garage doors.
-Begin garage door spring troubleshooting with a visual inspection of the torsion or extension springs to determine if a broken spring is causing your garage door problem.
+Begin diagnosing your garage door spring with a visual inspection of the torsion or extension springs to determine if a broken spring is causing your garage door problem.

-- Torsion springs are located above the garage door opening.
-If you notice an extended section or a break in the spring, it is broken and needs to be replaced.
+Torsion springs are located above the garage door opening.
+If you notice an extended section or a break in the spring, the spring broke and needs replacement.
 The repair and replacement of a torsion spring requires the skill of a trained garage door service professional.

-- The extension springs are located next to the horizontal tracks and help to support the movement of the garage door during cycle operation.
+You will find the extension springs next to the horizontal tracks.
+They help to support the movement of the door during cycle operations.
 Like the torsion spring, the extension springs operate on a lifecycle basis and require replacement after a number of cycles.
 If you notice an overextended section, or a break in your extension springs, consult an experienced garage door service pro to determine whether the springs must be replaced.

 Most garage door units will not work with either a broken torsion spring or a broken extension spring.
 If you try to replace the spring yourself, further damage or injury may result.

-- If your garage door opener is not hardwired, make sure that it is plugged into the outlet.
+If you do not have a hardwired garage door opener, make sure that you have plugged it into the outlet.
 If you use an outlet that requires a light switch to be on, check to see that your switch is indeed on.

-Outlets that require a light switch are not recommended for garage door openers.
-Light switch outlets are susceptible to power surges, which have the potential to damage the logic board for the opener.
+Professionals do not recommend outlets that require a light switch for garage door openers.
+Light switch outlets are susceptible to power surges.
+Surges have the potential to damage the logic board for the opener.

-- Try plugging a small appliance or device into the receptacle to test the power coming from the outlet.
-If there is no power coming from the outlet, then the cause is an electrical problem, which may be coming from a tripped breaker.
-If the device has power, but the garage door opener does not, then your power problem lies within the garage door system.
+Try plugging a small appliance or device into the receptacle to test the power coming from the outlet.
+If there is no power coming from the outlet, then the cause is an electrical problem.
+The problem may be coming from a tripped breaker.
+Or if the device has power, but the garage door opener does not, then your power problem lies within the garage door system.